dpant/machine_leanring_in_gcp/Course1_end_to_end_ml/README.md

 Training in cloud (CMLE)
 ------------------------
-Do training using "cloud ml engine" : execution environment for ml jobs.
+Do training using "cloud ml engine" : CMLE is execution environment for ml jobs.

 Two options:
 1. Package your file in python module.